stevetownend/blog/source/_posts/20150626-Galapagos-I-m-back.md

 - Whalesharks
 ---
 **Background**
 I just had to come back to the Galapagos.
 This time my long time dive buddy Nigel came too.
-Unfortunately there was an El-Nino weather phenomenon which signicantly rasied the water temperature and meant that the Hammerheads stayed in the deep and beyond our reach for most of the trip.
+Unfortunately there was an El-Nino weather phenomenon which signicantly raised the water temperature and meant that the Hammerheads stayed in the deep and beyond our reach for most of the trip.
 Still it was a wonderful trip with many surpises - you don't want to skip any dives here!

 The following Microsoft Sways document the trip in more detail with commentary, photos and videos.